emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

 ### Install and Configure ODBC Driver

 You need to configure the ODBC driver to be able to access the Microsoft SQL Server database.
-You can use either FreeTDS or the msodbcsql17 driver provided by Microsoft as the ODBC driver (The connection properties for msodbcsql18 have not been adapted yet).
+You can use either FreeTDS or the msodbcsql18 driver provided by Microsoft as the ODBC driver.

 EMQX uses the DSN Name specified in the `odbcinst.ini` configuration to determine the path to the driver dynamic library.
 In the examples below, the DSN Name is `ms-sql`.
 For more information, refer to [Connection Properties](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/connection-string-keywords-and-data-source-names-dsns?view=sql-server-ver16#connection-properties).